genericaylo/submission/README.md

 For asymmetric encryption public/private key pairs need to be generated and the public parts exchanged in a way that is not necessarily secured.
 We however assume that the standard versions of document viewers and processors do not trivially support public key cryptography.
 As such, specialized software needs to be installed for such, such as for example [OpenPGP](https://www.openpgp.org/).

 ## Digital Signatures
-Digital signing is assumed to be asymmetric through the use of third-party software such as [OpenPGP](https://www.openpgp.org/).
+Digital signing is generally asymmetric through the use of third-party software such as [OpenPGP](https://www.openpgp.org/).
 It is further assumed that signing and encryption take place independently and in this order when both are needed.
+Uncompromised signing guarantees authentication, protection against tampering and non-repudiation.

+The model does not support message authentication codes (MAC) which is the symmetric counterpart of digital signing but with limited guarantees.

 ## Key management
 Key management is a step that generally precede encryption and/or signing, and involves key generation and sharing.
 The sharing of keys follows the same methods as the sharing of any other information.
 However, advanced key establishment protocols that may need specialized software or synchronous communication are not currently included as methods, due to being unrelated to the context and examples of use we are considering here.
 Thus, shared key exchange, which is sensitive information, must take place using a channel that is assumed to be secure (e.g. in person exchange, a phone call or other method) depending on the *vulnerability assumptions* in effect.